ECE461-Group5/Trustworthy-Module-Registry/README.md

 ### Continuous Integration
 Our CI is implemented with GitHub actions.
 We have two workflows that trigger on every push to any branch.

-#### ci Workflow
+#### CI Workflow
-The ci workflow is to ensure that there will be no errors in the code deployment process.
+The CI workflow is to ensure that there will be no errors in the code deployment process.
 This workflow performs 3 major steps.
 1. Setup Node.js
 FILL OUT